kevin-tracy/qpax/README.md

 ```
 ### Solving a batch of QP's

 Here let's solve a batch of nonnegative least squares problems as QPs.
-This outlines two bits of functionality from `qpax`, first is the ability to solve QP's without any equality constraints, and second is the ability to `vmap` over a batch of QP's.
+This outlines two bits of functionality from `qpax`, first is the ability to solve QPs without any equality constraints, and second is the ability to `vmap` over a batch of QPs.

 ```python
 import numpy as np